Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_ATHI/SIG MCX Spear/readme.txt

 Fixed inheritance assignment for sounds configs.
 Consolidated trade files.
 Some traders will also sell both versions of the rifles, others only the black or tan version.

+Integration into:
-Grok's Stash Overhaul integration.
+Grok's Stash Overhaul
-Lootboxes integration.
+Lootboxes
-PDA Interactive integration.
+PDA Interactive
+Weapon Parts Overhaul

 ----------------------------------------------------------
 -Patches: